AusterweilLab/generating_categories/Modules/readme.md

 - Optimize `costfun()` so that probabilities are only evaluated once per unique category set.
 - Use things like `**kwargs` to make plotting functions more flexible.
+- Do something to behave appropriately when the user asks to simulate a category that is more than 1+ the max.